gbdev/pandocs/src/SGB_Command_Packet.md

-Each packet is invoked by a RESET pulse, then 128 bits of data are transferred (16 bytes, LSB of first byte first), and finally, a "0" bit must be transferred as stop bit.
+Each packet is invoked by a RESET pulse, then 128 bits of data are transferred (16 bytes, LSB of first byte first), and finally, a "0" bit must be transferred as a stop bit.
 These 130 bit periods correspond to at least 2600 cycles at the recommended rate.

 The structure of the first packet in a transmission is: